LeKurozifuru/100-days-of-code/log-r1.md

 **Goals:** FCC#3 Planning + listing

 ### R1D16 ~ R1D18 (2H/20H30)
 Started over the FCC#03 project with design + base code.
-Use of flex complicated for now.
+Use of flex complicated for now. <br>
 **Goals:** Motivation + test for base structure

+### R1D19 ~ R1D21 (1H30/21H30)
+Getting ka bit behind but managed to do the first sections of the Landing Page.
+Updated social media + struggled with my friend's Mate laptop <br>7
+**Goals:** FCC#3 to continue!